International Instream Flow Program Initiative

 Trends, challenges, and opportunities for doing a better job.

-We hope you find this report interesting and helpful in promoting your efforts to improve the effectiveness of the fish and wildlife agencies in your state or province on matters related to instream flow or water management for fish and wildlife.
-We anticipate that this report may be especially valuable as a tool to help inform and motivate the public with whom agencies work and upon whom they depend for supporting agency efforts.
+We hope you find these reports interesting and helpful in promoting your efforts to improve the effectiveness of the fish and wildlife agencies in your state or province on matters related to instream flow or water management for fish and wildlife.
+We anticipate that these reports may be especially valuable as a tool to help inform and motivate the public with whom agencies work and upon whom they depend for supporting agency efforts.

 Completion of this report officially brings the International Instream Flow Program Initiative project to a close.
 We have accomplished a great deal with the U. S. Fish and Wildlife Service, Sport Fish Restoration grant we were privileged to use for this effort.
 The original grant proposal prescribed a single weeklong workshop and one main report.
 Over the course of the project, two extensive agency surveys were done, that helped guide the weeklong workshop.
 Data and information from those exercises were used to write detailed individualized agency assessment reports for each participant, condensed versions of those reports for each participating agency’s director, the main national and regional assessment report, and this report that is intended for the general public.
 If you have questions about this project please don’t hesitate to contact any of the authors of the main report.
 And please feel free to share your thoughts or feedback you get from others on this report, or any IFC products, with the authors or members of the Instream Flow Council.